50 MUST-KNOW JAZZ STANDARDS (LEARN THESE JAZZ STANDARDS FIRST)

 Blue Bossa is another common jam session tune that is usually played fast with a Latin feel.

-There are many great recordings of this tune, but a few notable ones are listed below.
+There are many great recordings of Blue Bossa, but a few notable ones are listed below.

 • Joe Henderson – “Page One” (1963)